Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 When Isabela joined Quansight, we realized that we had an opportunity of improving Spyder’s interface with her help.
 We thought her skill set was everything we needed to make Spyder’s UI better.
-We conducted a community survey a couple of months ago and realized that some of the most common feedback from users is related to its interface (very crowded, not consistent, many colors).
+So we started by reviewing the results of a community survey from a few months ago and realized that some of the most common feedback from users is related to its interface (very crowded, not consistent, many colors).
 This is why we decided to start a joint project with Isabela, (who we consider now part of the Spyder team) called